110th Bomb Squadron: World War II

 The Guardsmen were ordered into active service on 23 December 1940 as part of the buildup of the Army Air Corps after the Fall of France.
 The unit was sent to Little Rock, Arkansas and initially flew antisubmarine patrols over the Gulf of Mexico.
 After the Attack on Pearl Harbor, the squadron was sent to California where it flew patrols over the Southern California coast again performing antisubmarine patrols.

 In early 1943, it was assigned to Third Air Force and trained as a combat reconnaissance unit, being equipped with a mixture of photo-recon A-20 Havocs and B-25 Mitchells.
 Was deployed to Fifth Air Force in the Southwest Pacific in the fall of 1943 and flew reconnaissance missions over New Britain, New Guinea, and the Admiralty Islands from bases in New Guinea and Biak.
 Reinforced with armed P-40 and P-39 fighters, it also flew combat mission against Japanese installations, airfields, and shipping, while supporting Allied ground forces on New Guinea and Biak.
 During that time, it flew courier missions, participated in rescue operations, and hauled passengers and cargo.
 From November 1944, the group flew reconnaissance missions over Luzon, supported ground forces, photographed and bombed airfields in Formosa and China, and attacked enemy shipping in the South China Sea.
 A Presidential Unit Citation awarded for the 12/26/44 attack on Japanese Naval Task Force.
 In all, the unit destroyed 122 aircraft and 11 ships.

 At the end of the war, the 110th Tactical Reconnaissance Squadron moved to Japan and was part of the occupation forces.
 It demobilized in the fall of 1945 and was inactivated in early 1946.

 Missouri Air National Guard

 The wartime 110th Tactical Reconnaissance Squadron was re-activated and re-designated as the 110th Fighter Squadron, and was allotted to the Missouri Air National Guard on 24 May 1946.
-It was organized at Lambert Field, St Louis, and was extended federal recognition on 1 January 1947 by the National Guard Bureau.
+It was organized at Lambert Field and was extended federal recognition on 1 January 1947 by the National Guard Bureau.
 The 119th Fighter Squadron was bestowed the history, honors, and colors of the wartime 110th TRS.
 The squadron was equipped with F-51D Mustang fighters and assigned to the Missouri ANG 131st Fighter Group.
 Its mission was the air defense of St Louis and the state of Missouri.